Differential-henselianity and maximality of asymptotic valued differential fields: Asymptotic differential equations

 \begin{lem} Suppose that $\ddeg_{\ca E}P \ges 1$, and let $f \in \ca E\cup\{0\}$ and $\ca {E' \subseteq E}$ be $\prece$-closed.
 Then: \begin{enumerate} \item $(f, \ca E')$ is a partial unraveller for \eqref{eqn} if and only if $(f, \ca E'_L)$ is a partial unraveller for \eqref{eqnL}; \item $(f, \ca E')$ is an unraveller for \eqref{eqn} if and only if $(f, \ca E'_L)$ is an unraveller for \eqref{eqnL}. \end{enumerate} \end{lem}

-This next lemma does not use the monomial group assumption.
+This next lemma does not use the assumptions of this section.
 It corresponds to \cite[Lemma~13.8.10]{adamtt} and has exactly the same proof, except for using Lemma~\ref{adh6.8.1} instead of \cite[Lemma~11.3.8]{adamtt}. \begin{lem} Suppose that the derivation induced on $\bm k$ is nontrivial.
 Let $(a_\rho)$ be a divergent pc-sequence in $K$ with minimal $\d$-polynomial $G$ over $K$, and let $a_\rho \pconv \ell \in L$.
 Then $\mul(G_{+\ell}) \les 1$. \end{lem}

 The next lemma is routinely adapted from \cite[Lemma~13.8.11]{adamtt}. \begin{lem} Suppose that $\Gamma$ is divisible and the derivation induced on $\bm k$ is nontrivial.
 Let $(a_\rho)$ be a divergent pc-sequence in $K$ with minimal $\d$-polynomial $P$ over $K$, and $a_\rho \pconv \ell \in L$.
 Suppose that $L$ is $r$-$\d$-algebraically maximal and $\ddeg_{\bm a}P\ges 2$.
 Let $a \in K$ and $\f v \in K^{\x}$ be such that $a-\ell \prec \f v$ and $\ddeg_{\prec \f v} P_{+a} = \ddeg_{\bm a}P$. \textnormal{(}Such $a$ and $\f v$ exist by Lemma~\ref{ddegcutfo}.\textnormal{)} Consider the asymptotic differential equation